department-of-veterans-affairs/vets-website/content/pages/disability-benefits/index.md

 permalink: /disability-benefits/index.html
 source: http://www.benefits.va.gov/compensation/
 plainlanguage: 11-2-16 certified in compliance with the Plain Writing Act
-template: level2-index
+template: L2-section-landing
 showactionbar: false
 majorlinks:
-  - heading: Apply for Benefits
-    links:
   - url: /disability-benefits/eligibility/
     title: Eligibility
     description: Find out if you can get disability benefits, like financial support and health care, from VA.
   - url: /disability-benefits/apply/
     title: Application Process
     description: Apply online now, or find out how to apply in person or get help from a trained professional.
   - url: /disability-benefits/track-claims/
     title: Check Claim Status
     description: Track the status of your disability claim.
   - url: /disability-benefits/conditions/
     title: Conditions
     description: Discover which illnesses or injuries qualify you for benefits.
-  - heading: Claims and Appeals
-    links:
+relatedlinks:
   - url: /disability-benefits/claims-appeal/
     title: Appeals
     description: Find out what to do if you disagree with your disability rating decision.
 ---

 <div class="va-introtext">